 A bounty of winter squash are starting to roll in—a fabulous array of colors, textures, and shapes.
-Just like the American population, they have an international palette of names, such as: turban, Hubbard, Hokkaido, and butternut.
+Just like the American population, they have an international palette of names, such as turban, Hubbard, Hokkaido, and butternut.
 Named for outstanding characteristics or in homage—for example, the turban squash mimics the shape of the familiar headdress, and the Hubbard is thought to be named after Elizabeth Hubbard, who purportedly distributed the seeds in the mid-19th century—there are 350 known varieties of squash, falling into two general camps of summer and winter.

 Delicata is an heirloom variety also known as Bohemian squash—the name gives away a bit of its history.
-It was originally introduced by the Peter Henderson Company of New York City in 1894 and was a popular squash through the 1920s.
-Mr. Henderson provided seeds and literature about gardening for market from his five-acre, glass-covered greenhouse in Jersey City, NJ.
+It was initially introduced by the Peter Henderson Company of New York City in 1894 and was a popular squash through the 1920s.
+Mr. Henderson provided seeds and literature about gardening for the market from his five-acre, glass-covered greenhouse in Jersey City, NJ.
 In light of the name Bohemian or delicata, it’s interesting to note that from 1880–1910, the population of New York City was at least 40% immigrants, many from Central and Southern Europe.

-Storage: Delicata store well in a cool, dry (preferably dark) place for a few weeks, but unlike true winter squash, they don’t convert starch to sugar over time and “cure” like butternuts, and will therefore not keep as long.
+Delicata store well in a cool, dry (preferably dark) place for a few weeks, but unlike true winter squash, they don’t convert starch to sugar over time and “cure” like butternuts, and will therefore not keep as long.